pszponder/morning-5/README.md

 # Morning 5 Website

+## Project Purpose

+- This project was made to practice working as a team, pair programming, as well as using external api's to extract and display information.

 ## Website Purpose

 This website is designed to be used in the morning to help the user start their day.